Phases (band)

-Phases (formerly known as JJAMZ and pronounced juh-jamz) was an American indie pop band from Los Angeles, California composed of Jason Boesel (Rilo Kiley/Bright Eyes/Conor Oberst and the Mystic Valley Band), Alex Greenwald (Phantom Planet), Michael Runion, and Z Berg (The Like).
+Phases (formerly known as JJAMZ and pronounced juh-jamz) was an American indie pop supergroup from Los Angeles, California, formed in 2009 and composed of Jason Boesel (Rilo Kiley/Bright Eyes/Conor Oberst and the Mystic Valley Band), Alex Greenwald (Phantom Planet), Michael Runion, Z Berg (The Like), and until 2015, James Valentine (Maroon 5), after whose departure the band adopted their current moniker, before quietly going on hiatus in late 2016, followed by a one-off reunion in 2021.

 Background

+The band, then-known as JJAMZ, featured Maroon 5's James Valentine until 2015, after which the band rebranded to Phases.
+He later participated in the band's 2021 one-off reunion where they reverted their name to JJAMZ.